9th8/up-to-date-real-world-haskell/19-error-handling.md

 Left divide by zero
 ```

-There, that\'s what was expected.
+There, that's what was expected.
 This worked for both `undefined` and
 our division by zero example.

 :::: tip